-Lake Thompson, an eastern glacier lake in South Dakota, offers a great variety of fish and beautiful scenery.
+Lake Thompson and surrounding eastern glacial lakes in South Dakota offer a great variety of fish and beautiful scenery.
 The lake has much structure: sunken stock dams, humps and bumps, sandbars, major points that feed into the lake providing shelter for walleye, crappie, perch, pike, and SM bass.

 $25 per day discount on all multiple day bookings.